Matching to Higgs-Compositeness and Renormalization of the Higgs-Electroweak Chiral Lagrangian extended by a Scalar Singlet: The SO(6)/SO(5) Composite Higgs Model

 \subsection{The Fermion Embedding into SO(6)}

-Considering the lowest possible fermion embeddings, the \textbf{4} representation of $ SO(6) $ is excluded because it does not contain a custodially symmetric (\textbf{2},\textbf{2}) subgroup, but decomposes as $ (\textbf{2},\textbf{1}) \oplus (\textbf{1},\textbf{2}) $ under $ SU(2)_L \times SU(2)_R $.
+Considering the minimal possible fermion embeddings, the \textbf{4} representation of $ SO(6) $ is excluded because it does not contain a custodially symmetric (\textbf{2},\textbf{2}) subgroup, but decomposes as $ (\textbf{2},\textbf{1}) \oplus (\textbf{1},\textbf{2}) $ under $ SU(2)_L \times SU(2)_R $.
 The \textbf{10} representation gives the fermions a well defined $ U(1)_\eta $ charge and thus there is no breaking of $ U(1)_\eta $, neither by gauge nor Yukawa interactions \cite{gripaios}.

-We decide to put the fermions into the fundamental \textbf{6} representation, which decomposes as $ \mathbf{4} \oplus \mathbf{1} \oplus \mathbf{1} $ under $ SO(4) $, such that we can have the left-handed electroweak doublets in the custodial $ \mathbf{4}_c = (\mathbf{2},\mathbf{2})_c $\footnote{See \ref{SO4SU2} for details.}, as demanded for a protection of $ Z\rightarrow b_Lb_L $ couplings from new physics corrections \cite{zbb,niehoff,Wulzer}.
+We thus decide to put the fermions into the fundamental \textbf{6} representation, which decomposes as $ \mathbf{4} \oplus \mathbf{1} \oplus \mathbf{1} $ under $ SO(4) $, such that we can have the left-handed electroweak doublets in the custodial $ \mathbf{4}_c = (\mathbf{2},\mathbf{2})_c $\footnote{See \ref{SO4SU2} for details.}, as demanded for a protection of $ Z\rightarrow b_Lb_L $ couplings from new physics corrections \cite{zbb,niehoff,Wulzer}.
 The right-handed fermions go into linear combinations of the singlets.
 With this embedding, the representations can be matched to the electroweak ones at low energies \cite{niehoff} as we demonstrate below.

-We can now discuss the interaction of the SM fermions with the strong sector.
+We now discuss the interaction of the SM fermions with the strong sector.
 Linear mixings with strong "partners" arise from \textit{partial compositeness} \cite{KaplanFermion,Wulzer}.
-These interactions originate at the cut-off scale of the theory, $ \Lambda_{comp} $, where all the fields are in the \textbf{6} representations.
+These interactions originate at the cut-off scale of the theory, $ \Lambda $, where all the fields are in the \textbf{6} representations.
 In the following we restrict ourselves to third generation quarks, since they have the largest mixing with the strong sector.
-Naming the strong partners of the left- and right-handed fields $ \Psi $ and $ \tilde{\Psi} $, we get an interaction at the resonance scale of the form
+Naming the strong partners of the left- and right-handed fields $ \tilde{\Psi}_L $ and $ \Psi_R $, we get an interaction at the resonance scale of the form

-The fields $ Q_L, T_R, B_R $ denote the doublet and singlet fields of the SM and formally transform as fundamental $SO(6)$, as do their partners, such that the interaction Lagrangian is $G$-invariant.
+The fields $ Q_L, T_R, B_R $ denote the doublet and singlet fields of the SM and formally transform in the fundamental $SO(6)$ representation, as do their partners, such that the interaction Lagrangian is $G$-invariant.

-The global symmetry is broken at lower energies.
-This is achieved by embedding the SM quarks into incomplete representations of $ SO(6) $ in the way explained above.
-From their embedding properties we deduce, in terms of the fundamental SM objects $ b_L,t_L,b_R,t_R $:
+The global symmetry breaking at lower energies is achieved by embedding the SM quarks into incomplete representations of $ SO(6) $ in the way explained above.
+From their embedding properties we deduce, in terms of the fundamental SM fields $ b_L,t_L,b_R,t_R $: